 7.2 The Passenger is asked to provide full details at the time of Booking if the Passenger:

-c) If the Passenger has any special seating requirements;
+7.2.3 If the Passenger has any special seating requirements;

-d) If the Passenger needs to bring any medical equipment on board;
+7.2.4 If the Passenger needs to bring any medical equipment on board;

-e) If the Passenger needs to bring a recognised assistance dog on board the vessel (please note that assistance dogs are subject to national regulations).
+7.2.5 If the Passenger needs to bring a recognised assistance dog on board the vessel (please note that assistance dogs are subject to national regulations).

 7.4 If the Passenger has any particular condition, Disability or Reduced Mobility which require personal care or supervision then such personal care or supervision must be organized by the Passenger and at the Passenger’s expense.
 The vessel is unable to provide respite services, one-to-one personal care or supervision or any other form of care for physical or psychiatric or other conditions.

 7.8 For the safety and comfort of the Passenger, if the Passenger becomes aware between the date of Booking the Holiday Package and the date of commencement of the Holiday Package that he/she will require special care or assistance as detailed

 7.9 Disabled Passengers or Passengers with Reduced Mobility may not be able to go ashore at ports where vessels do not berth alongside.
 A list of these ports is available upon written request.

 7.10 In some ports, it is necessary to anchor offshore rather than alongside.
 When this is the case, the Carrier will use a tender to take Passengers ashore.
 A tender is a small vessel and may not be suitable for people with Disabilities or Reduced Mobility or balance problems.
 When using tenders, safety is the utmost priority.
 It is important that Passengers are able to use the tender safely.
 Passengers may be required to descend to a platform or pontoon and into the tender.
 There may be steps both up and down and Passengers may need to navigate a gap between the platform and the tender (which can be approximately 1.5ft).
 Depending on weather, tide and sea conditions, there may be some movement, which could change throughout the course of the day.
 Passengers must be fit and mobile enough to access and disembark the tender.
 If Passengers have impaired mobility, or use a mobility aid such as a stick, then they must carefully consider their ability to embark the tender safely before making their way down to the platform.
 Passengers must take into consideration the use of steps, the possibility of a gap and height difference between the platform and the tender, and the potential sudden movement of the tender when making a decision.
-Wheelchairs and mobility scooters, will not be carried by the crew into the tender.
+Wheelchairs and mobility scooters will not be carried by the crew into the tender.
 All Passengers must be independently mobile enough to use the tenders.
 Ultimately, carriage by tender may be refused by the master or any of his officers if there is any doubt as to the safety of any Passenger.

 All Passengers must take extra care when stepping on and off the tender.
 There will be crew members there to guide and steady Passengers as they embark and disembark but they cannot support, lift or carry Passengers.
 The same precautions apply when Passengers disembark the tender in the port.